 From the time the first Spanish colony, San Juan de los Caballeros, was established at the San Juan Pueblo (now called Ohkay Owingeh) in 1598, New Mexico became a Franciscan enclave dedicated to converting the region’s Native Americans to Christianity.
 Conquistador Juan de Onate named the pueblo San Juan de los Caballeros after his patron saint, John the Baptist.

-Juan de Onate and his men forced the Native Americans from their homes and soon established the capitol of the new Spanish colony of New Mexico across the river at another pueblo called Yunque, naming it San Gabriel de Yunque.
+Juan de Onate and his men forced the Native Americans from their homes and soon established the capital of the new Spanish colony of New Mexico across the river at another pueblo called Yunque, naming it San Gabriel de Yunque.
 Onate then became the governor of the new province.
 The Spaniards cut windows and doors into the blank adobe walls of the first-floor rooms and changed the pueblo to fit their European standards.
 Almost immediately, the soldiers also began to raid area pueblos taking anything of value.